zaeonNineZero/Flans-Mod-Plus-Plus/README.md

 * Guns cannot be fired while sprinting by default- add "CanShootWhileSprinting True" to enable sprinting and shooting per gun.
 * Configurable accuracy changes for firing while aiming vs. not aiming.
 * Added a delay before you can reload a gun by right/left clicking; this can be bypassed by using R to reload, or by adding the ReloadDelay line to a gun file.
+* Added the NamedPaintjob line, which has an additional input for adding names to a gun's paintjob.
+Use "ShowPaintjobName True" to enable paintjob names in the item's description, and add DefaultPaintjobName to set the name of the default paintjob.
+(If DefaultPaintjobName is unset, it will not be shown in the description regardless)

 * Guns can be configured to rely on bullets for spread, projectile count, and velocity values.
 Useful for making birdshot shells, slug rounds, or a multi-projectile ammo for an energy/plasma weapon.
 * Glass block with a high enough hardness or blast resistant are now invulnerable to being broken by bullets.
 Thermal Expansion Reinforce Glass is truly bullet-proof!